Carm0079/mad9013-exercise1/README.md

 # mad9013-exercise1

-This webiste is buildt for exercise 1 in my Cross-Platform Web Design course in college.
+This webiste is built for exercise 1 in my _Cross-Platform Web Design_ course in college.

 **LINK BELOW**
 https://carm0079.github.io/mad9013-exercise1/